John J. Cali School of Music

-The MSU Cali School is the home of the Harry Partch Institute, and hosts the largest collection of Partch Instruments in the world.
-The Institute is run by Dean Drummond, internationally know composer and foremost authority on the music of Harry Partch.
-You may take advantage of this unique opportunity to work with Professor Drummond and the Partch Instruments.
+The Cali School is the home of the Harry Partch Institute, and hosts the largest collection of Partch Instruments in the world.
+Theory/Composition majors may take advantage of this unique opportunity to work with the Partch Instruments.

 The goal of the Theory/Composition program is to prepare students for the professional music world and doctoral programs.
 The school prides itself to being open to all styles and aesthetics of music as demonstrated by the varying styles of the faculty.
 Students are encouraged to find their own compositional voices, as well as discovering and studying old and new sounds and aesthetics.

 Students must show evidence of strong composition skills in order to be admitted to the program.

 Harry Partch Institute Microtonal Music Studies